Sales Operations

 Main Account Management responsibilities

-Effective account management drives commercial success with key customers, supporting the company’s growth, profitability, and compliance objectives.
-It involves optimizing account strategies, building trust through strong customer relationships, and ensuring high levels of satisfaction.
-Account managers foster cross-functional collaboration to maximize existing business and secure new opportunities, proactively managing the sales pipeline to achieve high win rates.
-They are also responsible for ensuring and continuously improving contractual agreements and the profitability of their business segment.
+Effective account management drives commercial success with key customers, supporting growth, profitability, and compliance objectives.
+It requires a structured approach to optimizing account strategies, strengthening long‑term partnerships, and consistently delivering value.
+By building trust through strong, transparent relationships, account managers ensure high levels of satisfaction and become strategic partners to their clients.
+They coordinate cross‑functional teams to maximize existing business, uncover new opportunities, and proactively manage the sales pipeline to maintain high win rates.
+Additionally, they safeguard and continuously improve contractual agreements and the overall profitability of their business segment.

 Main Account Management responsibilities (© Serge Megazzini | B2B Challenges GmbH)